 As your company grows, so is the volume of data.
 If you're looking for a good, scalable, and affordable log management and analysis solution to help make sense of your logs, the ELK stack is the one for you.
 It has impressive features that can very well compete with those of commercial tools.
 Not to mention, you may not even need them.

 Commercial tools, like Sematext Cloud, give you a fast start.
 You don't have to learn or worry about Elasticsearch or any of the features on top, such as access control.
 This way, you have more time to grow your business.

-On the other hand, if ELK is closer to the core of your business it might be worth to grow your ELK and scale it, along with the operations team.
-To help you on this route, Sematext offers ELK trainings, consulting and production support.
+On the other hand, if ELK is closer to the core of your business it might be worth growing your ELK and scale it, along with the operations team.
+To help you on this route, Sematext offers ELK trainings, consulting, and production support.

 Nevertheless, remember that your organization requirements and your use case dictate the kind of tool you need and, if you choose ELK, the architecture setup as well.